Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/AzureIoTRuntimeEnvironment/Deploying_sample_Python_module.md

 12. Click **Refresh**.

-    The Module list is updated and you can see the module that you deployed to the Edge device is added to the Modules list and the status details are displayed.
+    The module that you deployed to the Edge device is displayed in the Modules list.

 ### Verifying module operation